SQL Foreign Key Constraint | Foreign Key In SQL Example

 - Primary_key_table: This a table where the primary key resides.

-- column_list_of_primary_key_table: List of columns which is used for making primary key in a table.
+- column_list_of_primary_key_table: List of columns that are used for making the primary key in a table.

 See the following query.

 Create table customers ( Id integer primary key, Name varchar(20), Age integer, Address varchar(25), Salary integer);

 In the above statements, we have created a customers table with ID as a primary key.

 Let’s create a Table which will be having foreign keys.

 Create table orders ( Id integer, Date date, Cust_id integer foreign key references Customers(Id), Amount integer, Primary key(Id));

 In the above statements, we have created the orders table with ID as primary key and Cust_id as reference key, i.e. a foreign key which is referring to the primary key of the customers table.